-ICMA has many opportunities for you to use your talents and interests to become engaged and support the profession.
+There are many opportunities for you as an ICMA member to use your talents and interests to become engaged in ICMA and support the profession.
 The level of commitment varies depending on the opportunity you select.
-Joining a task force is a year long commitment.
+Joining a task force is a year-long commitment.
 Serving as a coach may require an hour a month or a lifelong commitment to the success of your mentee.
-Please review all the opportunities to find your match.
-The Call for ICMA Member Task Forces, Advisory Groups, and Committees opens each year in March.
+Review all the opportunities to find your match.
+The Call for ICMA Member Task Forces and Committees typically opens each year in March.

 Committees draw on the skills and interests of a broad cross-section of the ICMA membership to study issues of interest and importance to the organization or to local government in general.
 They also provide an opportunity for member connection and networking.
 ICMA committees are primarily those with delegated decision-making authority from the board.
-They have advisory roles and are ongoing, with staggered terms of members who serve.
+They have advisory roles and are ongoing, with members serving staggered terms.

 The ICMA Executive Board establishes the task forces and committees at its February board meeting.
 Members are encouraged to volunteer in the spring, and appointments are made by the president-elect in June.
-New groups usually begin their work at the annual conference in the fall.
+New groups typically begin their work in the fall.

 Task Force/Committee Member Roles, Expectations, and Responsibilities